-AR5 reported a global CO decline of about 1% yr-1 based on satellite data from 2002-2010, but biases in instruments rendered low confidence in this trend.
-AR5 also indicated a small CO decrease from in situ networks but did not provide quantitative estimates.
+The AR5 reported a global CO decline of about 1% yr–1 based on satellite data from 2002–2010, but biases in instruments rendered low confidence in this trend.
+The AR5 also indicated a small CO decrease from in situ networks but did not provide quantitative estimates.
 New analysis of CO trends performed since AR5 and based on different observational platforms and assimilation products show a decline globally and over most regions during the last one to two decades with varying amplitudes partly depending on the period of analysis (Table 6.4).
-Inversion based analysis attribute the global CO decline during the past two decades to decreases in anthropogenic and biomass burning CO emissions despite probable increase in atmospheric CO chemical production (Gaubert et al., 2017; Jiang et al., 2017; Zheng et al., 2019).
-Furthermore, (Buchholz et al., 2021) report a slowdown in global CO decline in 2010-2018 compared to 2002-2010, although the magnitude and sign of this change in the trend varies regionally.
+Inversion-based analysis attributes the global CO decline during the past two decades to decreases in anthropogenic and biomass-burning CO emissions despite probable increase in atmospheric CO chemical production (Gaubert et al., 2017; Jiang et al., 2017; Zheng et al., 2019).
+Furthermore, (Buchholz et al., 2021) report a slowdown in global CO decline in 2010–2018 compared to 2002–2010, although the magnitude and sign of this change in the trend varies regionally.
 Global models prescribed with emissions inventories developed prior to the CMIP6 inventory capture the declining observed CO trends over North America and Europe but not over East Asia (Strode et al., 2016).
-CMIP6 models driven by CMIP6 emissions simulate a negative trend in global CO burden over the 1990-2020 period (Griffiths et al., 2020), however the simulated trends have not yet been evaluated against observations.
+CMIP6 models driven by CMIP6 emissions simulate a negative trend in global CO burden over the 1990–2020 period (Griffiths et al., 2020), however the simulated trends have not yet been evaluated against observations.

-In summary, our understanding of present day global CO distribution has increased since AR5 with newer and improved observations and reanalysis.
+In summary, our understanding of present-day global CO distribution has increased since AR5 with newer and improved observations and reanalysis.
 There is high confidence that global CO burden is declining since 2000.
 Evidence from observational CO reanalysis suggests this decline to be driven by reductions in anthropogenic CO emissions, however this is yet to be corroborated by global ESM studies with the most recent emission inventories.

 [START TABLE 6.4 HERE]